chipshoot/TypingMaster/TypingMaster.Client/wwwroot/Sample/WelcomeMessage.md

 **Getting Started:**

 1.  **Navigate the Menus:** Use the top navigation bar to access different sections of the application.
-2.  **Login or Signup:** Create an account to save your progress and access personalized features.
+2.  **Login or Sign up:** Create an account to save your progress and access personalized features.
 3.  **Explore the Features:** Familiarize yourself with the available options, including lessons, tests, reports, and games.
 4.  **Start Practicing:** Begin with the lessons to learn the fundamentals or jump right into the tests to assess your current skills.